We have many buildings and areas in the City of Boroondara that are heritage protected.

 - Click on your property to see its heritage information.

 The heritage information provided is a guide and not formal planning advice.
-Check the VicPlan website and get a planning property report before you develop your property.
+Check the VicPlan website-external site and get a planning property report before you develop your property.
 To find out more about the planning process, visit our Heritage and property development page.

 Download schedule of gradings map